 Contact Information by County

-the distinctive color of this fish is outstanding, having steel blue back and sides overlaid with silver shading and dark scale pockets that form a diamond design, with a prominent black blotch in the last few rays of the dorsal fin, sub-terminal mouth
+The distinctive color of this fish is amazing, with a steel blue back and sides overlaid with silver shading and dark scale pockets that form a diamond design.
+It has black blotch in the last few rays of the dorsal fin and sub-terminal mouth.

-The spotfin shiner is very common in our interior streams in north-central and northeast Iowa, but it is found only in a few scattered locations in occasional abundance throughout western and southern Iowa streams.
-The spotfin shiner has a moderately slender body form and is slab-sided.
-The distinctive color of this fish is outstanding, having steel-blue back and sides overlaid with silver shading and dark scale pockets that form a diamond design.
+The Spotfin Shiner is very common in our interior streams in north-central and northeast Iowa, but it is found only in a few scattered locations in occasional abundance throughout western and southern Iowa streams.
+The Spotfin Shiner has a moderately slender body and is slab-sided.
+The distinctive color of this fish is amazing, with a steel-blue back and sides overlaid with silver shading and dark scale pockets that form a diamond design.
 The anal fin of breeding males is often bright yellow, and the back is pigmented with olive green, shading to purple and blue.
-There is a prominent black blotch in the last few rays of the dorsal fin, which differs from the dusky fin of the red shiner.
-Dorsal, anal, and pelvic fins contain 8 rays, while the pectoral fins contain from 13 to 15 rays.
+There is a black blotch in the last few rays of the dorsal fin, which differs from the dusky fin of the Red Shiner.
+Dorsal, anal, and pelvic fins have 8 rays, while the pectoral fins have 13 to 15 rays.
 A slightly sub-terminal mouth is oblique and has no barbel.
 Strongly hooked pharyngeal teeth on sturdy arches are arranged in a l, 4-4, 1 pattern.
-The complete lateral line contains 36 to 38 scales and is slightly de-curved.
+The complete lateral line has 36 to 38 scales and is slightly de-curved.

-The spotfin shiner prefers habitat that is shallow with swift water flowing over sand flats.
+The Spotfin Shiner prefers shallow habitat with swift water flowing over sand flats.
 Spawning sites are chosen over irregular surfaces so the eggs can be deposited into small crevices where they are safe through incubation.
 Spawning may occur over an extended period from May through August.
 Adults reach 3 inches in length and forage on insects, vegetable material and some small fishes.
-Spotfin shiners are displaced by red shiners when the habitat is altered by increased turbidity and siltation.
-This shiner makes an excellent aquarium fish and because of its brilliant colors is a good bait minnow.
+Spotfin Shiners are displaced by Red Shiners when the habitat is altered by increased turbidity and siltation.
+This shiner makes an excellent aquarium fish and is is a good bait minnow with its brilliant colors .